atinder-aujla/nimble-tree-system-tests/README.md

 # README #

 ### About the repository ###
-* This repository contains automated tests for 'coherent-tree' web application.
+* This repository contains automated tests for 'coherent-tree (nimble-tree)' web application.

 ### Prerequisite ###
 * Java installed